danielmellado/rcfiles/README.md

 git clone --recursive

-After that, move the files to the appropiate files
+After that, move the files to the appropiate paths